Written by

 You know, everyone says that, but it hasn't actually been great advice in my experience.

-Are you...excited to go mountain biking this weekend?
+Are you looking forward to mountain biking this weekend?

 (beat)